paundrapf/Marketing-Guide/08-Conversion-Optimization.md

 Good Example

-Headline: "Automate Twitter in 3 Minutes"
+Headline: "Get More Done in Less Time"
-Subhead: "AI handles replies, engagement, posting.
-You monitor."
+Subhead: "Our tool handles the busy work.
+You focus on growth."
 Visual: Dashboard screenshot
 CTA: "Start Free Trial"
-Trust: "Trusted by 10,000+ founders"
+Trust: "Trusted by 10,000+ professionals"

 ═══════════════════════════════════════════════════════════════════